 The Table has been welcoming healthy eaters to the Wellington Village area since 2000 – long before the neighbourhood became one of Ottawa’s culinary hotspots.
 The pay-by-weight buffet is full of flavourful and organic dishes like tofu fritters with onion chutney, chickpea masala, mushroom stew, as well as hearty salads and delicious desserts.
 An ingredients list is conveniently listed with each item.
 Grab one of their packaged refrigerated or frozen items to take home for a convenient meal.

 Wellington Village is also home to Little Jo Berry’s, a bright and funky vegan cafe.
 Depending on the day, you might find dishes like the family poutine with faux cheese, meatless ribs and mac & cheese, or pizza.
 Leave room for baked treats like doughnuts and pies, as well as Ottawa’s Oat & Mill vegan ice cream.

 Strawberry Blonde Bakery

-Around the corner from Little Jo Berry’s, Strawberry Blonde Bakery is a pick-up-and-go spot known for its allergy-friendly foods.
-Everything on the menu is free of gluten, wheat, eggs, dairy, nuts, and tree-nuts (with the exception of coconut). the bakery makes everything from doughnuts, cinnamon buns, tofu scramble breakfast tarts, cupcakes, pies and bread, to specialty treats like Nanaimo and cheesecake bars.
-In the summer, you can enjoy their vegan soft serve ice cream on their cute patio.
+A few blocks from Little Jo Berry’s, Strawberry Blonde Bakery is a pick-up-and-go spot known for its allergy-friendly foods.
+Everything on the menu is free of gluten, wheat, eggs, dairy, nuts, and tree-nuts (with the exception of coconut).
+The bakery makes everything from doughnuts, cinnamon buns, tofu scramble breakfast tarts, cupcakes, pies and bread, to specialty treats like Nanaimo and cheesecake bars.
+In the summer, their vegan soft serve ice cream is especially popular.